ComunidadAylas/PackSquash/packages/packsquash/src/squash_zip/README.txt

 ## File addition
-To add files, SquashZip implements the algorithm described in the following steps, but in a multithreaded way, by using a spooled temporary file per thread instead:
+To add files, SquashZip implements the algorithm described in the following steps, but in a multithreaded way, by using per thread scratch files instead:

 0. Store the current file offset and Squash Time timestamp.
 1. Create a local file header.